ostinelli/gin.io/docs/install.md

     ```bash
     luarocks install luadbi-mysql
     ```

     > This additional driver is not needed by OpenResty since it has its own embedded driver.
 LuaDBI is used by Gin to run the console and the migrations.

+##### PostgreSql
+If you're planning to use PostgreSql, you'll need to have an installed PostgreSql copy together with its header files so that [LuaDBI](https://code.google.com/p/luadbi/) can be compiled.

+* Install PostgreSql server and its header files

+    ```bash
+    $ brew install postgresql
+    ```

+    Ensure that it is installed:

+    ```bash
+    $ $ psql --ver
+    psql (PostgreSQL) 9.3.1
+    ```

+    Try to login with the default `postgres` role:

+    ```bash
+    $ psql -U postgres
+    psql (9.3.1)
+    Type "help" for help.

+    postgres=#
+    ```

+    If previous instruction returns an error because your database isn't initialized yet, just issue the command:

+    ```bash
+    initdb /usr/local/var/postgres
+    ```

+    If trying to login with the default user returns the error `psql: FATAL:  role "postgres" does not exist`, then simply create the default role:

+    ```bash
+    $ createuser -s postgres
+    ```
+    You may optionally want to start it automatically upon login, if so:

+    ```bash
+    $ cp /usr/local/Cellar/mysql/POSTGRESQL-VERSION/homebrew.mxcl.postgresql.plist ~/Library/LaunchAgents/
+    ```

+    To launch it immediately without rebooting your box:

+    ```bash
+    $ launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
+    ```

+* Install LuaDBI

+    Now that you have MySql installed with the header files, proceed to install LuaDBI for PostgreSql:

+    ```bash
+    luarocks install luadbi-postgresql
+    ```

+    > This additional driver is not needed by OpenResty since it has its own embedded driver.
+LuaDBI is used by Gin to run the console and the migrations.